SEO – Search Engine Optimization

 For the Meta Description, you want to write a concise description of what the page is about – what information a user might find here, it’s purpose etc. This Meta Description is what will be displayed below the page’s title in search engine results, for example, this page may be described as follows:

-Provides new Web Editors with the basics of ensuring their pages are optimized for Search Engines, and to provide support for further optimization.
+The basics of ensuring pages are optimized for Search Engines.
+And also to provide support information for further optimization.

 Keep your Meta Description between 150-160 characters – the SEO section will track this number for you.
 This length ensures that the description is fully displayed in search engine results without being truncated, providing a concise summary of the content that encourages users to click through.